-To preview the copy, highlight Preview and press (to interrupt the preview and return to the save options menu, press (h).
-To abandon the current copy and select a new start point or end point as described on the foregoing pages, highlight Cancel and press ®; to save the copy, proceed to Step 9.
+To preview the copy, highlight Preview and press (to interrupt the preview and return to the save options menu, press ()).
+To abandon the current copy and select a new start point or end point as described on the foregoing pages, highlight Car on the foregoing pages, highlight Cancel and press ®; to save the copy, proceed to Step 9.